 - Place a medium skillet over medium heat.
 Cut one slice of bacon in half and cook until crispy (about 6-8 minutes).
 Transfer bacon to paper towels to drain.
 Remove all but 1 tablespoon of bacon grease from the skillet.

-- Crack egg into a small bowl and whisk until well beaten.
+- Crack the egg into a small bowl and whisk until well beaten.
 Season with salt and pepper.

 - Return the skillet to medium heat.
 Pour the beaten egg into the pan, tilting it to spread into an even circle.
 When eggs are nearly set but still slightly wet on top (about 1-2 minutes), use the spatula to fold the edges toward the center, creating a square shape that will fit the biscuit.